Dochula Pass: Druk Wangyal Khang Zhang Chortens

-The Druk Wangyal Khang Zhang Chortens are red-band or khangzang chortens, 108 in numbers, built in a central hillock at the pass, under the patronage of the Queen Ashi Dorji Wangmo Wangchuk.
-In local language they are called gYul Las rNampar Gyal wai chortens or chortens of victory.
-These were built as a memorial in honour of the Bhutanese soldiers who were killed in the December 2003 battle against Assamese insurgents from India.
-It particularly marks the victory of King Jigme Singye Wangchuck who dislodged the rebels from their camps (there were 30 camps) in Bhutanese territory from where they raiding Indian territory of Assam.
-After the war the king went back to Thimphu on 28 December 2003 and at this stage the 108 chortens were being built.
-They were completed in mid June 2004 and formally consecrated and sanctified with religious rites held on 19–20 June.
+The Druk Wangyal Khang Zhang Chortens are red-band or khangzang chortens, 108 in numbers, built on a central hillock at the pass, under the patronage of the Queen Ashi Dorji Wangmo Wangchuk.
+In the local language they are called the gYul Las rNampar Gyal wai chortens, or chortens of victory.
+These were built as a memorial to the Bhutanese soldiers who were killed in the December 2003 battle against Assamese insurgents from India.
+They mark the victory of King Jigme Singye Wangchuck, who dislodged the rebels from their 30 camps in Bhutanese territory, from whence they were raiding Indian territory of Assam.
+The chortens were completed in mid-June 2004 and consecrated and sanctified with religious rites held on 19–20 June.